-By the end of this two-day training course, attendees will understand:
+By the end of this two-day training course, you'll understand:

 While this creates a headache for brittle systems, it also provides the ultimate solution.
 Over the last few years, incremental developments in core engineering practices for software development have created the foundations for rethinking how architecture changes over time, along with ways to protect important architectural characteristics as it evolves.
 An evolutionary architecture supports building systems that allow architects and developers to make sweeping changes to the most important parts of their systems with confidence.